 - A grant of Letters of Administration by an Australian court if the original grant of Letters of Administration cannot be re-sealed by an Australian court of where the assets/liabilities are held.

-**Where is states by an “Australian Court” , Probate (inclusive of Re-Seal)/Letters of Administration is provided in the Australian Court of the State where the Assets/Liabilities are held** For example, if you hold a term deposit at our Sydney Town Hall branch then the Supreme Court of New South Wales would need to e-seal the Probate
+**Where is states by an “Australian Court” , Probate (inclusive of Re-Seal)/Letters of Administration is provided in the Australian Court of the State where the Assets/Liabilities are held** For example, if you hold a term deposit at our Sydney Town Hall branch then the Supreme Court of New South Wales would need to issue/re-seal Letters of Administration

 DECEASED DIES OVERSEAS LEAVING A WILL

 - If there is a Will, and the combined value of the estate is less than AUD15,000, we require a certified copy of the Will